juhanikataja/blogtest/_posts/core-concepts.md

 # Handmade app using openshift extensions

 In this example we'll explore creating the `serveapp` using OpenShifts extensions `DeploymentConfig`, `ImageStream` and `BuildConfig`.
-Using these three object types, one can create

-* a ReplicationController that keeps up pods defined in the
-    * DeploymentConfig which creates new ReplicationControllers when the
+Roughly speaking, their role in the process is this:

+* BuildConfig objects build container images based on source files
-        * ImageStream finds out a new image is uploaded into it by
+* ImageStream objects that emit signals when it sees that a new image is uploaded into it by, e.g., BuildConfig
-            * BuildConfig that controls building container images.
+* a DeploymentConfig objects create new ReplicationControllers based on the new images

 ## Handmade DeploymentConfig